microsoft/terminal/doc/specs/#1790 - Font features and axes-spec.md

 ## Future considerations

 DWrite additionally offers the ability to vary the font features across runs of text.
 However, for our initial implementation of this feature, we will only apply font features to the entire buffer.
 If/when we decide to allow specifying font features for particular runs of text, we can lean into our existing mechanisms of splitting up runs of text to implement that.

+We will also need to consider how we want to represent this in the settings UI.
+This is slightly more complex than other settings since users should be allowed to manually input 4-character tags.

 ## Resources